AdaCore/spark2014/lrm/source/packages.rst

      and the ``refined_dependency_aspect``.

 #.
 If a subprogram has a ``refined_dependency_aspect`` which satisfies
-   the flow analysis, it it is used in the analysis of the subprogram body rather than its ``dependency_aspect``.
+   the flow analysis rules, it is used in the analysis of the subprogram body rather than its ``dependency_aspect``.

 * If the declaration of a subprogram P in the visible part of package Q has a ``dependency_aspect`` which mentions a ``state_name`` of Q,